In This Document

 |Status||This column displays the connection status between your Armor accounts and your public cloud account.|

 Add an AWS public cloud account

-You can use the Cloud Connections screen to sync your public cloud environment into the Armor Management Portal (AMP).
+You can use the Cloud Connections screen to sync your AWS public cloud environment with the Armor Management Portal (AMP).

 Armor will generate an External ID for every new Cloud Connection account.
 As result, an incomplete cloud connection account will be listed in the table as (Pending Connection).
 You can click this entry in order to continue with the cloud connection creation process.

 Step 1: Add your AWS account to AMP

 - In the Armor Management Portal (AMP), in the left-side navigation, click Account.

 - Click Cloud Connections.

 - Click the plus ( + ) icon.

 - In Account Name, enter a descriptive name.